Best Nutrition for PCOS Patients Wanting to Lose Weight

 Not only does fiber slow how quickly we digest our food, it also adds volume to our meals, helping us to get and stay fuller for longer.
 As a result, adding more fiber to your diet can help you to eat less food overall.

-You can boost your fiber intake by eating more non-starchy vegetables like asparagus or broccoli, beans, legumes, lentils, sweet potatoes, whole grains, fruit, berries, artichokes, avocados, oats, almonds, and other fiber-rich foods.
+If you’re like most women with PCOS, though, you may not be getting the recommended 25-30 grams per day.
+You can boost your fiber intake by eating more non-starchy vegetables like asparagus or broccoli, beans, legumes, lentils, sweet potatoes, whole grains, fruit, berries, artichokes, avocados, oats, and almonds.
 Focusing on fiber-rich foods that you enjoy (versus forcing foods you dislike) is a great way to increase your intake.

 Beyond fiber, fruits and vegetables are rich in phytochemicals, which are plant compounds that also assist in insulin sensitivity.
 Aiming for around two cups of non-starchy vegetables (or 1 ⁄ 2 of your plate) at lunch and dinner is a great starting point for increasing your intake of these foods.

-Priority #2: Eat protein at every meal and snack
+Eat protein at every meal and snack

 Protein helps you feel fuller and more satisfied at meals and snacks, and it also helps slow down the absorption of sugar into the blood.

 Current dietary guidelines call for just 0.36 grams of protein per pound of body weight per day, which is 72 grams for a person who weighs 200 pounds.
+But several clinical trials have found that protein intakes higher than the recommended daily allowance are optimal for weight loss in adults with obesity.

 Lean protein is key here.
-Some high protein foods also come with a lot of fat, which means excess calories, so we recommend leaner protein options.
-This includes things like skinless poultry, fish, lean beef and pork, tofu, beans, non-fat and low-fat dairy such as Greek yogurt and cottage cheese, eggs, nuts, and seeds.
+Some high-protein foods also come with a lot of fat, which means excess calories, so we recommend leaner protein options.
+This includes skinless poultry, fish, lean beef and pork, tofu, beans, non-fat and low-fat dairy such as Greek yogurt and cottage cheese, eggs, nuts, and seeds.
 To get enough protein, we recommend eating these at most meals and snacks.
 For most individuals, aiming for a minimum of 30-40 grams of protein with meals and 10-15 grams of protein with snacks is a good starting point.

-Priority #3: Limit added sugar & processed carbohydrates
+Limit added sugar and processed carbohydrates

 Sugary foods and drinks increase blood glucose levels more rapidly than other foods, which can lead to more insulin production.

 Limiting added sugars will help keep your blood sugar and insulin levels from spiking too much.
-Plus, limiting these will help cut out low-nutrient calories in the process further aiding in weight loss!
+Plus, limiting these will help cut out low-nutrient calories in the process, further aiding in weight loss.

 Some examples of simple swaps for reducing your intake of added sugars include: